CarolMazini/carolmazini.github.io/_pages/about.md

 I am specially intrigued about the <b>cognitive aspects</b> of machine learning and how it can be compared to human learning.

-I earned my master's degree from the <a href='https://ic.unicamp.br/en/'>Institute of Computing (Unicamp)</a>, where my focus was on machine learning applied to image analysis in forensics.
+I received my master's degree from the <a href='https://ic.unicamp.br/en/'>Institute of Computing (Unicamp)</a>, where my focus was on machine learning applied to image analysis in forensics.

 Beyond the computer science domain, I'm also interested in studying language  mechanisms, including <b>semantics</b> and <b>semiotics</b>.
 I strongly believe they can inspire us to understand even artificial models.